 After you hit play.

-The Google playable podcasts results only lists the three most recent episodes by default.
+The Google playable podcasts result only lists the three most recent episodes by default.
 When you click “more episodes,” Google will take you to a given podcast’s feed, a list of all episodes in chronological order.
 You can expect the same look and feel on your mobile devices.

 It’s an important change for marketers looking to promote training courses online, a strategy that typically includes podcast creation.